SNCF Class Z 5600: History

 In the early 1990s, some of the Z 5600 trainsets were expanded from four cars (two power cars and two trailers) to six cars with the addition of two extra trailer cars that were purchased in the order of the Class Z 20500 trainsets.
 These extra cars allowed these trainsets to carry additional passengers but did create some operating issues: the extra weight caused some reliability problems with the power cars and slowed rate of acceleration.
 In 2001, the sets were changed up again, with the Z 20500 trailer cars removed (and placed back into other Z 20500 trainsets), and VB2N trailers inserted into the Z 5600s, creating a total of 20 six-car trainsets.

 The Z 5600 trainsets received a renovation between 2009 and 2016.
 During the renovation process, folding seats and interior partitions were removed, seats were replaced, the former first-class areas were reconfigured to use 3 + 2 seating, and onboard passenger information and video surveillance systems were installed.
 But the Z 5600 did not receive air conditioning during the renovations, provoking the anger of user associations.

 With the deliveries of the Regio 2N trainsets, the Z 5600 trainsets were removed from the RER D in September 2020.
 Some Z 5600 trainsets are still assigned to operate out of the Villeneuve-Saint-Georges depot on the TER Bourgogne-Franche-Comté and the Transilien Line R, but they are seldom used.
 Only two TER round-trips per day are scheduled to use the Z 5600 trainsets and they are only used as backup equipment on the R line.

+The last Z 5600 trains on lines C and R are to be replaced by cascaded Z 20500 trains from RER D as this line receives the RER NG trains.